 This is so true.
 After we have faith, repent, are baptized, and receive the Holy Ghost, we need to endure to the end.
 ALL the way to the end.
 We can't quit as soon as we start, we can't quit halfway through, we can't even quit when we're in sight of the finish line--or else we will not make it.
 We need to "finish our course".
 Even if there are hard things along the way, or tempting 'Detour' signs.
 Even if everyone around us is turning back, or sitting down, or running off the road to chase temporary ideals.
 We must stay on the strait and narrow.
 We must "press forward with a steadfastness in Christ, having a perfect brightness of hope".
 We must keep our minds and hearts fixed on the goal of eternal life.

 President Harold B. Lee taught, "You may not like what comes from the authority of the Church.
 It may contradict your political views.
 It may contradict your social views.
 It may interfere with some of your social life.
 But if you listen to these things, as if from the mouth of the Lord Himself, with patience and faith, the promise is that 'the gates of hell shall not prevail against you; yea, and the Lord God will disperse the powers of darkness from before you, and cause the heavens to shake for your good, and his name’s glory' (D&C 21:6)."
 This seems particularly relevant with the recent hype surrounding the Church's new policy.
-There has been a distinct contrast here between two different groups of people: Group A, whose members have chosen to leave the Church, claiming that the Brethren are bigots, or that Mormons are gay-haters, whereas Group B includes those who sought confirmation from the Lord and were able to feel peace regarding this policy.
+There has been a distinct contrast here between two different groups of people: Group A, whose members have chosen to leave the Church, claiming that the Brethren are bigots, or that Mormons are gay-haters, and Group B, which includes those who sought confirmation from the Lord and were able to feel peace regarding this policy.

 I know that the prophet and apostles are called by God, that they receive revelation from Him, and that they will never lead us astray.
 I love them and pray for them.